 The request must be received within two months of the incident, or the latest event complained of, or the last response to the ‘concern’.

 If you think there was a flaw in the assessment process, you can submit an academic appeal against a decision of an Examination Committee.
 The Academic Appeals Regulations, the Complaints and Appeals Form and guidance on how to request an academic appeal can be found in the Academic Appeals section of this website.

 Oxford Brookes does not allow vexatious or frivolous complaints or appeals.
 This means submissions will not be accepted if they are deemed to be:

 For advice about writing your complaint or appeal, please speak to Brookes Union Advice Service.

-Examples of suitable submissions from students »
+Examples of suitable submissions »